POST DISCHARGE OUTCOMES

 Along with cost, other supporting evidence for a post-discharge follow up process include patient compliance, adherence to discharge instructions and medication regimens, all which point to an improved care transition.

-AND PATIENT SATISFACTION
+IMPACT ON READMISSION AND PATIENT SATISFACTION

 The program has proven to have a tremendous impact on preventing unplanned 30-day readmissions by up to 2.9%.